KalsonSaint/vidly/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Vidly is an app built with React JS and an excerpt of Mosh React Course

 ## Available Scripts